MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 Except where otherwise attributed, all images in this blog post and the blog post itself are my own work that I license as [CC-BY](https://creativecommons.org/licenses/by/2.0/).

 The cat in this post is named Mitski and she approves of you using her image as the new standard reference image for image processing papers.
-It's time for Lenna to [retire](https://en.wikipedia.org/wiki/Lenna#Criticism).
+It's time to let Lenna [retire](https://en.wikipedia.org/wiki/Lenna#Criticism).

 # Contact me

 If you use my code to make your own Magic Windows, I'd love to see them!
 I'm on Twitter at [@mferraro89](https://twitter.com/mferraro89).
-I will gladly help if you get stuck!
+Email me at mattferraro.dev@gmail.com and I will gladly help if you get stuck!

 <iframe width="100%" height="390" src="https://ca75030e.sibforms.com/serve/MUIEAGjBW1dCQAf8qMFX-PhgssdP7xAbJmCY9uoRoyLP9e0H62Ej8NG7cXcsFAU4JdfU0mlwZa9vTc3lfKa7ONXDCTtvU7Y2m9i9LiIrhDIASC7j1k_YpcahV1TMGzlwXbVthGoDvpVJxeBsz_9hFE3WNdjA4jcc_ocoNfDuOvU5-qLryUjlHk1PiSFoeSbUrmA3i9CVNsxK3V3i" frameborder="0" scrolling="auto" allowfullscreen style="display: block;margin-left: auto;margin-right: auto;max-width: 100%;"></iframe>